silaspe/maths/docs/rand.md

 .

 I hope you have a good Tuesday!
-Also, my fever is almost gone.
+Also, my fever is almost gone!

+.

+I hope you have a good Wednesday!
+Also, my fever IS gone.